-(1) The operator of a facility must ensure that, at all times when one or more natural persons are present at a facility, there is also present a natural person (the “operator’s representative”) who has day to day management and control of operations at the facility.
+(1) The operator of a facility must ensure that, at all times when one or more natural persons are present at a facility, there is also present a natural person (the operator’s representative) who has day to day management and control of operations at the facility.

 Penalty: $5 500.